-June grass is perennial bunch grass and grows in a variety of plant community types across a number of subregions.
+June grass is perennial bunch grass at as with western wheatgrass grows in a variety of plant community types across a number of subregions.
+It typically acts as an increaser and can be an indicator of overgrazing.
 Coupland and Johnson (1965) found that majority of the roots were within the top 30 cm of soil, with the maximum rooting depth ranging from 33 to 75 cm depending on site and soil conditions.
-June grass is generally found in loam soils and is considered an easy species to source seed for reclamation purposes.